ChinICT

-CHINICT (Simplified Chinese: 科技明星在中国 - literally meaning "Tech Stars In China") is a conference including a Hackathon focused on the China tech innovation and entrepreneurship ecosystem.
+CHINICT (Simplified Chinese: 科技明星在中国 - literally meaning "Tech Stars In China") is a tech conference that includes a Hackathon and focuses on the China tech innovation and entrepreneurship ecosystem.
 CHINICT takes place once a year at the end of May in Beijing at Tsinghua University Science Park.

-Since 2005, CHINICT has been featuring policy-makers, financiers, entrepreneurs, innovators and technologists both from China and the West.
+Since 2005, CHINICT has been featuring policymakers, financiers, entrepreneurs, innovators and technologists from both China and the West.